miozilla/datafactory/README.md

 datafactory : #bicep #azure-data-factory #copy #blob

 ## Objective
-Perform demo of using Bicep to create an Azure data factory.
+Perform demo of using Bicep to create an Azure Data Factory (ADF).
 The pipeline perform copies data from one folder to another folder in an Azure blob storage.

+## Similar Skills Set
+- GCP : Cloud Data Fusion
+- AWS : Glue

 ## Data Factory : Copy blob using Bicep